FroMage/quasar/docs/index.md

 A very common pattern that emerges when working with patterns is request-response, whereby a *request* message is sent to an actor, and a *response* is sent back to the sender of the request.
 While simple, some care must be taken to ensure that the response is matched with the correct request.

-This behavior is implemented for you in the [`RequestReplyHelper`]({{javadoc}}/actors/behaviors/RequestReplyHelper.html) class (in the `co.paralleluniverse.actors.behaviors` package).
+This behavior is implemented for you in the [`RequestReplyHelper`]({{javadoc}}/actors/behaviors/RequestReplyHelper.html) class (in the `com.github.fromage.quasi.actors.behaviors` package).

-To use it, the request message must extend [`co.paralleluniverse.actors.behaviors.RequestMessage`]({{javadoc}}/actors/behaviors/RequestMessage.html).
+To use it, the request message must extend [`com.github.fromage.quasi.actors.behaviors.RequestMessage`]({{javadoc}}/actors/behaviors/RequestMessage.html).
 Suppose we have a `IsDivisibleBy` message class that extends `RequestMessage`.
 We can interact with a divisor-checking actor like so:

 ~~~ java
 boolean result = RequestReplyHelper.call(actor, new IsDivisibleBy(100, 50));